Skip to main content

 National Messaging System

-Australia connected in times of disaster
+Connecting Australia in times of disaster

 The Australian Government has committed funding over four years from 2023-24 to build a trusted National Messaging System (NMS) that targets messaging in real time during emergencies.